Kuldeep-Sharma5836/Watch-project/README.md

 # Watch-project
-Using HTML,CSS and JS make a project of watch
+Using HTML,CSS and JS make a project of Watch